Product Strategy Support

 test, refine, or regain confidence in an existing product or innovation direction

-put clearer structure around ownership, decision-making, and ways of working at leadership level
+put a clearer structure around ownership, decision-making, and ways of working at the leadership level, including how AI changes the shape of those roles

 develop a robust, defensible narrative for executives, boards, or investors as decisions evolve